abhinav/git-spice/CONTRIBUTING.md

   [skip changelog]: reason why no changelog entry is needed
   ```

-- If you edit documentation in doc/,
+- For *documentation website changes* (changes made to the doc/ directory),
-  install `uv` and run `make serve` to preview changes.
+  install [`uv`](https://docs.astral.sh/uv/) and run `make serve`
-- All commits must include meaningful commit messages.
+  to preview changes locally before submitting a pull request.

-- Test new features and bug fixes.
+- For *code changes*,
-  If it does not have a test, the bug is not fixed.
+  format all code with [gofumpt](https://github.com/mvdan/gofumpt),
-- Verify tests pass before submitting a pull request.
+  and verify lint checks pass with `make lint`.

 ### Stacking changes